 - If you’re streaming music, you can’t touch the phone to skip tracks or change playlists (or any other reason)

 - In general, if it’s not to accept or end a voice call, don’t touch your phone at all.

 If in doubt, leave the phone alone or pull over and park before you touch it.

-What about when I’m parked?
-Can I use my phone then?
+What about when you’re parked?
+Can you use your phone then?

 Georgia’s Hands-Free Law makes a big distinction between being parked and being stopped.
 Here’s why: